-This course encourages students to gain an appreciation of Technology while developing the creativity and skills to design and manufacture a variety of textile products used in fashion, costume and interior design.
+This course encourages students to gain an appreciation of Technology while developing the creativity and skills to design and manufacture a variety of textile products used in fashion, costume and/or interior design.
 As well as design illustration skills, students will gain the necessary skills to use and adapt commercial patterns, fit and adjust apparel, create applied designs for fabric using a variety of techniques, as well as accurately use a plain sewer and overlocking sewing machine to sew woven and knit fabrics.
 The course is intended to provide students with a sound background for senior NCEA Fashion and Design Technology.
 Course cost covers only basic materials for trials and sampling.
 Students will need to purchase fabric for some of the projects and a commercial pattern for one project.
 An email will be sent home at the start of the school year with more detail.

-Not recommended to take a combination of 10TEM, 10FDN and/or 10TEF
+Not recommended to take a combination of Multi Materials (10TEM), Fashion & Design Technology (10FDN) and/or Food Technology (10TEF)